 Good suggestion on the Pancake Parlour, I'll see if I can tweak the driving plan. almost 12 years ago

 Kellys basin is supposed to be a great walk while your on the Wild West,

 You follow a railway track and end up at a ghost town that used to be a highly populated port town!
 Now it is apparently all over grown with scrubbery!.
 I had some friends that went down there with the old town plans and bashed through thick forest finding lots of old treasures, large overgrown grand gates and abandoned houses.
 Its not a short walk but ignore what the signs say, most people could knock an hour and a half off their estimate... almost 12 years ago

 Also Montezuma falls near Roseberry.

-Easy walk and spectacular, I took a friend here from London, he loved it! about 10 years ago
+Easy walk and spectacular, I took a friend here from London, he loved it! almost 12 years ago